Technopole: Definitions

 Technopoles are also vulnerable to global trends and can dissolve quickly if they are not properly supported.
 Technopoles have to be flexible and willing to experiment with new ideas to be seen as a global competitor.
 Governments and corporations tend to continue to heavily invest in technopoles in hopes of gaining economic prosperity.

 Technopoles in the world

 Africa

-Technopoles in South Africa include regions of Pretoria, Johannesburg and East Rand.
-These areas have the largest concentration of national R&D facilities.
+Cape Town is considered Africa's tech hub.
+Nearby Stellenbosch also features a collection of tech companies.
+Furthermore, regions of Pretoria, Johannesburg, and East Rand have concentrations of R&D facilities.

 Asia

 In Japan, technopoles were planned and developed by the Ministry of International Trade and Industry (MITI).
 Since 1983, there have been over 25 technopoles in Japan as designated by MITI.
 Some of the most successful technopoles in Japan include Okayama, Hiroshima, Yamaguchi and Kumamoto.

 UNIDO VietNam (United Nations Industrial Development Organization) has compiled in 2015 a list of Technopoles in the ASEAN Economic Community in a report titled "Economic Zones in the ASEAN" written by Arnault Morisson.